sungsoo/sungsoo.github.io/_posts/2018-04-25-generative-models.md

 Here are three popular examples of generative model approaches to give you a sense of the variation:

--   [Generative Adversarial
-    Networks (GANs)](http://arxiv.org/abs/1406.2661), which we already
+-   [Generative Adversarial Networks (GANs)](http://arxiv.org/abs/1406.2661), which we already discussed above, pose the training process as a game between two separate
-    discussed above, pose the training process as a game between two separate networks: a generator network (as seen above) and a second discriminative network that tries to classify samples as either coming from the true distribution \$ p(x) \$ or the model distribution \$ \hat{p}(x)\$ .
+    networks: a generator network (as seen above) and a second discriminative network that tries to classify samples as either coming from the true distribution (p(x)) or the model distribution (hat{p}(x)).
 Every time the discriminator notices a difference between the two distributions the generator adjusts its parameters slightly to make it go away, until at the end (in theory) the generator exactly reproduces the true data distribution and the discriminator is guessing at random, unable to find a difference.
 -   [Variational Autoencoders (VAEs)](https://arxiv.org/abs/1312.6114)
     allow us to formalize this problem in the framework of [probabilistic graphical